Toshiko Yuasa: Post war career

-Retirement, death and legacy
+Retirement and death

-Yuasa retired from the CNRS in 1974, but remained an emeritus researcher from 1975 onward.
+Yuasa retired from the CNRS in 1974, but remained an emeritus researcher from 1975.
 She received a Medal with Purple Ribbon from the Japanese government in 1976 for her efforts to promote cultural exchanges between France and Japan.
+Her final major undertaking was the development of a Japanese-French research project on few-nucleon systems.
+The project was officially approved on the day Yuasa died.

-She was hospitalised in January 1980 at the Centre Henri-Becquerel in Rouen.
-She died from cancer on 1 February 1980, aged 70.
+She was hospitalised in January 1980 at the Centre Henri-Becquerel in Rouen and died from cancer on 1 February 1980, aged 70.